clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

   $ openstack role add --project demo --user demo user

-This adds a ciao compute service, a keystone user and project for the controller (aka csr) node, and a demo user with the password ``giveciaoatry``.
+This adds a ciao compute service, a keystone user and project for the controller (a.k.a. csr) node, and a demo user with the password ``giveciaoatry``.

 Controller node setup